July 30th - August 6th

 This trip will be restricted to accomplished swimmers who seek the challenge and thrill of tackling rapids.
 This is a rigorous and challenging program and is not recommended for campers who have decreased strength and endurance, as well as campers who have fluctuating blood counts.
 This would include children who are currently receiving chemotherapy.

 Each child will be required to swim 200 yards and tread water for ten (10) minutes consecutively.
 The test must be supervised by a qualified instructor, non-parent.
 In addition, we will be conducting a swim test in North Carolina prior to beginning our rafting.
 Any participant that is unable to pass the test will not be able to participate in the rafting and will not be allowed to participate in the week's activities.

 Please be sure to print, sign and return to our office the Assumption of Risk, Waiver and Release Agreement.

-Please also be sure to print, sign, and return to our office the Health Form.
+Please also be sure to print, sign, and return the Health Form.
 Your medical provider MUST sign this form.

-Please view the instructions for the Swim Test.
-Then print, complete and submit the Swim Test Confirmation Form.
+Please complete and submit the Swim Test Instructions and Confirmation Form.
 No one will be allowed to participate in this program without this submitted prior to the deadline.

 The Swim Test Confirmation is required prior to acceptance.
 To ensure the highest level of safety, we will be giving the test again in North Carolina.
 If any campers do not pass, they will not be permitted to participate in any activities during the week.
 Due to the nature of the program, if s/he is deemed unsafe to be around deep water, it is up to the discretion of the Program Directors whether or not the camper should be sent home.
 One Step will not be fiscally responsible for transportation costs if this occurs.